Dimitry4Now/Music-Player-Mobile-Platforms-and-Programming/README.md

 # Mobile Platforms and Programming

-## A simple music player for android platform.
+#### A simple music player for android platform.
 Not a big deal, just a project for a subject.

 - [x] Basic UI
-- [x] Firebase as DataBase
+- [x] Firebase as Database
-- [x] Favorites list